ariane-emory/aelisp/doc/gc-planning.md

 - time_funcs.c/h: should be fine.
 - write.c/h: should be fine.
 - free_list.h/c: might become obsolete, but if not should be fine in current form. splitting into from/to spaces could possibly benefit from a void   free_list_remove_block function, undecided.
 - grammar files: doing GC during parsing is probably not practical and foregoing it might be tolerable in stage 1 as long as GC happens afterwards.
-Could be done in stage 2.
+Could be done in after 2.

 Average files - likely to need some revision:
 - obj.h/c: clone and init would need a GC param and tracing.